Arizona Border Town: What is it like to live by and visit Naco, Mexico?

 Arizona Border TownCattle in Arizona with the Huachuca Mountains

-The other thing I’ve noticed with people living in Arizona border towns is that they have a completely different viewpoint from what we have living in the middle of the United States.
+The other thing I’ve noticed with people living in Arizona border towns is that they have a completely different viewpoint from what people have lived in the middle of the United States.
 And I think a lot of that is because of media bias and what story they are trying to sell.
-From my standpoint, living down here for three months is that these Arizona towns are peaceful, quiet, and a beautiful place to live and visit.
+From my standpoint, living down here that these Arizona towns are peaceful, quiet, and a beautiful place to live and visit.

 Process for Crossing Back and Forth to Naco, MexicoHeather in Naco, Mexico

 The process of crossing over to Mexico is straightforward.
-All you have to do is park your vehicle in Naco on the Arizona side and walk through the border control gate around the outside of the building to Mexico.
+You must park your vehicle in Naco on the Arizona side and walk through the border control gate outside the building to Mexico.
 When you step back to the Arizona side, you have to go inside.
 The signs are misleading and tend to point you to walk back the way you came in.
 Don’t do that!
 Trust me; the guards will have no problem telling you that you are in the wrong place.
 You have to go through border control, which is inside.
 The border crossing is available 24 hours a day.

 Exploring Naco, MexicoView of Naco toward Arizona